bivex/bivex.copyright-notice-0.1.0/README.md

 - `copyright-notice.timestampFormat`: Format for the timestamp (default: "YYYY-MM-DD HH:mm:ss").
 - `copyright-notice.includeUpdateTime`: Whether to include and update the "last updated" timestamp (default: false).
 - `copyright-notice.updateTimeFormat`: Format for the update timestamp (default: "YYYY-MM-DD HH:mm:ss").
+- `copyright-notice.autoRemoveEmojis`: Whether to automatically remove all emojis from files when they are saved (default: false).
 - `copyright-notice.excludedFiles`: File patterns to exclude from copyright notices (e.g., ['*.json', '*.config.js']).
 Supports glob patterns.

 ## Example Settings